XTTraining/Web-101/139462_Yasmeen/Readme.txt

 	c.Promocode discount value is $7

 2. Delete functionality

 3. Shopping Cart billing

 4. On Edit Pop up will show - used overlay with CSS properties.

+5. For SELECT drop down arrow used SVG file.

 5. Edit overlay with dynamic data is done however UI update post edit is not done.

-6. Responsive design is under progress.
+6. Responsive design is implemented